tsoichinghin/vps-cpu-monitor/README.md

 pip install pyinstaller
 ```

-Make a Unix executable file :
+Make a Unix executable file on Mac and Linux, or make an exe file on Windows :
 ```
 pyinstaller --onefile monitor.py
 ```